BY AZAM AHMED

 Over the last month or so, that situation has to a large extent been playing out.
 As of Monday, 10-year protection sold on a certain amount of the index through 2017 cost about $147,000, up from roughly $119,000 two weeks ago, according to the data provider Markit.

 JPMorgan has come under fire for failing to identify the risks associated with the huge bet.
-The bank has said there was a breakdown in supervision of the division where the trades originated, the chief investment office in London.
+The bank has said there was a breakdown in the supervision of the division where the trades originated, the chief investment office in London.
 That office, which has already suffered some high-level departures, was largely disconnected from other parts of the bank, officials have said.

 That explains how it is possible for another division of the financial institution to pursue the opposite strategy and profit from it.
 There is no indication that the bank foisted those contracts upon the asset management unit as it was selling them.
 Some argue that it is evidence that the bank was truly walled off from the asset management division, as required by federal regulations.